 Johannesburg Complete City Tour

-We'll pick you up from your hotel at the agreed time to start our tour.
-The first stop will be Constitution Hill, a former prison that tells the story of South Africa's journey to democracy.
-We'll explore the exhibitions that help us understand the past, present, and future of this country.
+We will pick you up from your hotel at the agreed time to start our tour.
+The first stop will be Constitution Hill, a former prison that tells the story of South Africa's journey to democracy, showcasing exhibitions that help understand the country's past, present, and future.

-Then we'll head to the Nelson Mandela Bridge, which recognizes Nelson Mandela's role in uniting South African society.
+Next, we will visit the Nelson Mandela Bridge, recognizing Nelson Mandela's role in uniting South African society through its symbolism of linkage and unity.

-We'll drive through the financial district, dominated by skyscrapers such as the Carlton Centre Office Tower, also known as The Top of Africa, the tallest building in Africa.
+We will drive through the financial district, featuring skyscrapers such as the Carlton Centre Office Tower, also known as the Top of Africa, the tallest building in Africa.

-Our next stop will be the Apartheid Museum, illustrating the rise and fall of apartheid.
-After this visit, we'll have 30 minutes for lunch at our leisure.
-Then, we'll proceed to Soccer City Stadium, the venue of the 2010 World Cup.
+The next stop is the Apartheid Museum, illustrating the rise and fall of apartheid.
+After this, we will have 30 minutes for lunch at our leisure.
+We will then proceed to Soccer City Stadium, known for hosting the 2010 World Cup.

-Next stop: Vilakazi Street, the only street in the world that has been home to two Nobel Prize winners — Nelson Mandela and Desmond Tutu.
+We will continue to Vilakazi Street, famous for being home to two Nobel Prize winners—Nelson Mandela and Desmond Tutu.

 Prices